Python Learning Path for Professionals: The 4-Phase Plan

 If you are already in Phase 1 or 2 and stuck, the issue is almost certainly not the material.
 It is the format.
 A single tutoring session can usually identify what is breaking your consistency.
 Book a free 15-minute Discovery Call and we will figure it out.

 If you are a working analyst, PM, or engineer, the persona-specific path matters.
-Start with Python for business analysts if your job touches data daily.
+Start with Excel to Python if your job touches data daily.
 The phases above still apply, but the projects you pick in Phase 4 should map directly to your domain.

 Frequently Asked Questions